-Reflect the summarized typical findings indicated by the Labour Standard Inspection Office having jurisdiction over the nuclear facility when developing work plans in normal situations in addition to emergency works.
+• Reflect the summarized typical findings indicated by the Labour Standard Inspection Office having jurisdiction over the nuclear facility when developing work plans in normal situations in addition to emergency works.
+[Actions taken in the corporate offices]

-Plan the organizational system in advance to allow the corporate offices to review the details of works directly, in the case that the nuclear facility cannot do the task properly in the case of an emergency.
+• Plan the organizational system in advance to allow the corporate offices to review the details of works directly, in the case that the nuclear facility cannot do the task properly in the case of an emergency.